-While the FTC regulations affect American businesses, they can also affect foreign businesses who sell to American consumers over the internet.
-Many reputable businesses around the world pay attention to the FTC regulations since they set a standard for what counts as "fair play" in the business world.
+While the FTC regulations affect American businesses, they can also affect foreign businesses that sell to American consumers via the Internet.
+Many reputable businesses around the world take heed of the FTC regulations since they set a standard for what counts as "fair play" in the business world.

-In our own business we pay special attention to the FTC Guidelines on gemstones (http://www.ftc.gov/bcp/guides/jewel-gd.shtm) especially sections 23.22 through 23.26.
-Our goal is to fully comply with the FTC guidelines and, in many cases, to go beyond them.
+In our own business we pay special attention to the FTC guidelines regarding gemstones (https://www.ftc.gov/tips-advice/business-center/guidance/loupe-advertising-diamonds-gemstones-pearls), especially sections 23.22 through 23.26.
+Our goal is to fully comply with and operate well within the FTC guidelines.

 One of the most important sections of the FTC guide on jewelry concerns the disclosure of gemstone treatments:

 It is unfair or deceptive to fail to disclose that a gemstone has been treated if:

 (a) The treatment is not permanent.
 The seller should disclose that the gemstone has been treated and that the treatment is or may not be permanent.

 (b) The treatment creates special care requirements for the gemstone.
 The seller should disclose that the gemstone has been treated and has special care requirements.
 It is also recommended that the seller disclose the special care requirements to the purchaser.

 (c) The treatment has a significant effect on the stone's value.
 The seller should disclose that the gemstone has been treated.